ztzoff.tech

 None of that was in the spec.
 All of it changes the architecture.

-Three patterns we now expect
+Three patterns to expect

 The first pattern: output destination matters more than output quality.
 If the user is going to paste the answer somewhere else, the rendering, the structure, and the metadata of the output have to match where it is going.
 A confident answer in the wrong format is still extra work.